Home » Invaders » Fish » Tubenose Goby

 • Two seperate pelvic fins.

-• The body has a mottled colour pattern with a cream-coloured belly.
+• The body has a mottled color pattern with a cream colored belly.

 What You Can Do

-• If you have any information about illegal importing, distribution or sale of tubenose goby, report it immediately to the Ministry of Natural Resources TIPS line at 1-877-TIPS-MNR (847-7667) toll-free any time, or contact your local Ministry of Natural Resources office (ontario.ca/mnroffices) during regular business hours.
+• If you have any information about illegal importation, distribution, or sale of Tubenose Goby, report it immediately to the MNRF at 1-877-847-7667, toll-free any time, or contact your local Ministry of Natural Resources and Forestry office during regular business hours.
 You can also call Crime Stoppers anonymously at 1-800-222-TIPS (8477).

-• If you’ve seen a tubenose goby or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or report a sighting online.
+• If you’ve seen a Tubenose Goby or another invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, visit EDDMapS, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.